8 Things to do in Utrecht with Kids

 On walking distance from our home is this fun petting zoo with different animals, a toddler playground, a nature playground, a coffee bar and community gardens.
 We don’t come here as often anymore, but when Yuri was little we visited weekly.

 We enjoyed the farm year round.
 Yuri always loved the playground outside most.
-Now we go once a year when it’s apple plucking season.
+When he was older we only went once a year during apple plucking season.
 The farm hosts a “Oogstfeest” or harvest festival.
-You can pluck apples, pears and press you’re own apple juice.
-This is the highlight for Yuri every year.
+You can pluck apples, and take them home with you.
+This is just one of the activties hosted on that day.

 Stadsboederij Lunetten De Koppelsteede